Heat16

 I've done multiple free-air calibrations of the wideband as per the manual.

-With the car idling (roughly, just got the new engine running two weeks ago) the Wideband is pegged at 22.4.
+With the car idling (roughly, LOL just got the new engine running two weeks ago) the Wideband is pegged at 22.4.

 I also have it wired into pin 76 on my ECU and it's showing the same full lean results in ECMLink.